A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Mathematical theory of the real-space grid method

 Thus,

-Therefore, roughly speaking the error depends linearly on the $\ell^2$-norm of the Fourier coefficients of $u(s)$ beyond $\mathbf{k}\in [N]^D$ (the truncate error of the Fourier series), whose estimate could be found in e.g., Lasser et al. \cite{Lasser.2020}, on the maximum norm of the given potential $V$ and on the simulation time $t^{1/2}$.
+Therefore, roughly speaking the error depends linearly on the $\ell^2$-norm of the Fourier coefficients of $u(s)$ beyond $\mathbf{k}\in [N_0]^D$ (the truncation error of the Fourier series), whose estimate can be found in e.g. Lasser et al. \cite{Lasser.2020}, on the maximum norm of the given potential $V$ and on the square root of the simulation time $t^{1/2}$.